willtheorangeguy/FBI-Application-Guide/README.md

 If you want to make changes, please make sure that you follow the format that has already been established.

 ## Copyright
 All of the information on the FBI and their Application process has been compiled from their [website](https://fbi.gov), and the information on the Glock 22 has been compiled from the [Glock website](https://www.glock.com/).

-The images (except for the cover page image) are also from either the FBI (and the US Government) or Glock International.
-The cover page image is copyright CBS and is from their show, _FBI_.
-Other than that the images are from Wikimedia Commons and are free for reuse.
+All the title page images are from CBS' TV Show _FBI_ and are copyright ©2018 CBS Broadcasting, Inc. All Rights Reserved, photos taken by Michael Parmelee/CBS.
+All other images within the guide (so pages that are not cover/title pages) are copyright the [FBI](https://fbi.gov).
+The images in the Glock manual section of the guide are copyright [Glock](https://www.glock.com/).

 My work on this project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).